JordanWinslow/front-end-portfolio/README.md

 </div>

-## Powered by React, GraphQL, GSAP, & Gatsby
+## Designed, Prototyped & Coded From Scratch to Demonstrate my Skillset.
+Powered by React, GraphQL, GSAP, & Gatsby

 Incredibly responsive design prototyped and drawn from scratch in Figma then programmed with JavaScript.